 My name is Tom Stewart and if you are viewing this then I have probably applied to work for you in some way whether that be a full-time position or a contract/freelance type of agreement.
 My life motto is “stay busy.”
 I am not a person that enjoys downtime.
 If I am not actively engaged in a project, I will be working on planning the next one.
 And when the work is done and there is nothing for me to do, I fill my remaining time with creative pursuits.
-I would like to apply this enthusiasm to focus on a project and work until I reach satisfactory completion for your company.
+I would like to apply this enthusiasm to focus on a project and work with your team to drive success for us all.

 I enjoy challenges and a unique work experience.
-I am great at diving into complex environments and figuring out how they work and then finding ways to improve them for the company’s and customers satisfaction.
-My attitude towards getting great work accomplished in a speedy manor plus my background in large diverse (mostly Linux) system administration, scripting, and devops, make me a great asset to any team.
+I am battle hardened with diving into complex environments and figuring out how they work and then finding ways to improve them for the company’s and customers satisfaction.
+My attitude towards getting great work accomplished in a speedy manor plus my background in large diverse (mostly Linux) system administration, scripting, automation, SRE best practices, make me a great asset to any team.
 I am a flexible worker that can work independently and achieve great results, but I also value and encourage a strong team focused environment for those times when things are not working well.
 It is paramount to have trust between colleagues that we can solve any problem together.

 Blackboard, Inc – Mak II